2023 Annual Report

 Under existing rules and regulations, the Bank’s Risk Management System is supervised by the Board of Directors through the President and the Chief Operating Officer of the Bank.
 The Bank acknowledges that the business risks and risk management and risk mitigation are necessary to sustain long-term success.
 The Bank has improved its ranks and hired services of competent professionals as advisers.
 Through the years, the Bank has ensured effective risk management by ensuring that necessary measures and internal controls are in place and complied by all people in the Bank.

-The Bank’s risk management is based on what the Bank is willing to bear for a given benefit.
+The Bank’s risk management, as it has always been is based on what the Bank is willing to bear for a given benefit.
 The Bank’s corporate/corporate governance structure is in line with the risks the Bank faces and will be facing for the foreseeable future.
 Senior Officer and Department Heads are designated as risk officers of their respective units and shall report to the President or to the MANCOM all risk related matters on a timely manner.
 The following are the Unit Heads designated as risk officers of their Department:

 Melchor G. Noynay Jr., COO (and Branch Heads) – Branches/Operations